t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### Smart Construction

 In traditional construction domain, heavy equipment and machinery pose risks to humans and property.
 Thus, there have been many attempts to deploy technology to protect lives and property in construction sites.
-For example, measurements of noise, vibration, and gas can be recorded on a remote server and reported to an inspector.
-Today, data produced by such measurements is collected by a local gateway and transferred to a remote server.
+For example, measurements of noise, vibration, and gas can be recorded and reported to an inspector.
+Today, data produced by such measurements is collected by a local gateway and transferred to a remote cloud server.
 This incurs transmission costs, e.g., over a LTE connection, and storage costs, e.g., when using Amazon Web Services.
-When an inspector needs to investigate an incident, he checks the information stored on a server.
+When an inspector needs to investigate an incident, he checks the information stored on the cloud server.

-If we leverage IoT edge computing, sensor data can be processed and analyzed on a gateway located within or near a construction site.
-And with the help of statistical analysis or machine learning technologies, we can predict future incidents in advance and this prediction can trigger an on-site alarm and a notification to an inspector.

 To determine the exact cause of an incident, sensor data including audio and video are transferred to a remote server.
 In this case, audio and video data volume is typically very large and the cost of transmission can be an issue.
-Edge computing can be leveraged to predict the time of an incident, which can reduce the volume of transmitted data; while during a normal time period audio and video data may be transmitted with a low resolution, during an emergency, this transmission may use a high resolution.
-This adjustment can reduce transmission cost significantly.
+By leveraging IoT edge computing, sensor data can be processed and analyzed on a gateway located within or near a construction site.
+And with the help of statistical analysis or machine learning technologies, we can predict future incidents in advance and trigger an on-site alarm.
+Furthermore, predicting the time of an incident can help reducing significantly the volume and cost of transmitted data, by transmitting video at high resolution during critical periods, while otherwise using a lower resolution.

 ### Smart Grid

 In future smart city scenarios, the Smart Grid will be critical in ensuring highly available/efficient energy control in city-wide electricity management.
 Edge computing is expected to play a significant role in those systems to improve transmission efficiency of electricity; to react and restore power after a disturbance; to reduce operation costs and reuse renewable energy effectively, since these operations involve local decision making.
-In addition, edge computing can help monitoring power generation and power demand, and making electrical energy storage decisions in the smart grid system.
+In addition, edge computing can help monitoring power generation and power demand, and making local electrical energy storage decisions in the smart grid system.

 ### Smart Water System

 The water system is one of the most important aspects of a city.
 Effective use of water, and cost-effective and environment-friendly water treatment  are critical aspects of this system.
-They can be facilitated by edge computing in smart water systems, to help monitor water consumption, transportation and prediction of future water use.
-For example, water harvesting and ground water monitoring will be supported through edge computing.
-Edge computing will also enable locally analyzing collected information related to water control and management, and limit water losses.
+Edge computing can help with monitoring water consumption and transport, and with predicting future water usage level.
+Examples of application include: water harvesting, ground water monitoring, locally analyzing collected information related to water control and management to limit water losses.

 # Challenges for IoT and Impacts of Edge Computing {#sec-challenges}

-As the IoT is maturing, systems are converging, deployments are growing, and IoT technology is used with more and more demanding applications such as industrial, automotive, or healthcare.
+IoT technology is used with more and more demanding applications,e.g. in industrial, automotive or healthcare domains, leading to new challenges.
-This leads to new challenges for the network infrastructure.
-In particular, the amount of data created at the edge is expected to be vast.
-Industrial machines such as laser cutters already produce over 1 terabyte per hour, the same applies for autonomous cars {{NVIDIA}}.
+For example, industrial machines such as laser cutters already produce over 1 terabyte per hour, and similar amounts can be generated in autonomous cars {{NVIDIA}}.
 90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.
 Below we discuss IoT use case requirements that are moving cloud capabilities to be more proximate and more distributed and disaggregated.

-Beyond addressing those requirements, however, edge computing can also bring flexibility to classic networking functions such as protocol translation in gateways.
+Beyond addressing those requirements, however, edge computing addresses also brings new opportunities.
+Among those is bringing cloud-like flexibility to classic networking functions such as protocol translation in gateways.

 ## Time Sensitivity